Your always-updated, one-stop resource for the most current social media logos for the most popular social networks.

 The Official Twitter Logo

 The most frequent victim of visual confusion is the Twitter logo.
-It’s partially Twitter’s fault since they’ve undergone so many logo changes in the past 5 years and people just can’t seem to keep up.
+It’s partially Twitter’s fault since they’ve undergone so many logo changes in the past five years and people just can’t seem to keep up.

 The Official Facebook Logo

 The current Facebook logo is simply the trademark ‘f’ in white on a blue tile.
 There’s no gloss (web 2.0 is over people), and no little blue line at the bottom.

 Facebook has stayed pretty consistent with their logo over the years, and all changes have been subtle enough as to not draw much attention.